MotorBottle/S3-Sleep-on-Rog-X13-G14-15-2021-2022-using-OpenCore/README.md

 >If you boot Windows from OC, to prevent OC from injecting SMBIOS values to Windows you have to act on these keys in config.plist:
 - Kernel> Quirks> CustomSMBIOSGuid> True (default is False)
 - PlatformInfo> UpdateSMBIOSMode> Custom (default is Create).

+By the way, OpenCore does have the function to directly find and replace contents in ACPI tables, but I have not tested if that's gonna work in this case.
+If it does, things would get even easier.